 “Where should I send this contract?” and “Would you prefer to pay by credit card, cash, or check?”

-“That takes care of _____ now lets take a look at _____?” and “This covers _____.
+“That takes care of _____ now let’s take a look at _____?” and “This covers _____.
 Have you also considered _____?”

 “This has been a very popular product; however, a lot of clients are now requesting…”

-In other words, what you think you need or want is not ideal for your situation, but the alternative is proofed and popular with others.
+In other words, what you think you need or want is not ideal for your situation, but the alternative is proven and popular with others.
 People always like to follow the trend and mix in with the herd.

 “What other products have you considered?”

-This is a great way to tease out competition and kill their pitches by highlighting strengths you have over them.
-Always keep it positive and focused on your strengths, not picking on them.
+This is a great way to tease out the competition and kill their pitches by highlighting the strengths you have over them.
+Always keep it positive and focus on your strengths, not picking on them.

-“What motivated you to call/inquiry about _____ ?”
+“What motivated you to call/inquire about _____ ?”